hmrc/individuals-income-received-api/README.md

 Run integration tests: `sbt it:test`

-Note: if you run into `java.lang.OutOfMemoryError` errors, add a `.sbtops` file to the root of the project with the following contents:
+Note: if you run into `java.lang.OutOfMemoryError` errors, add a `.sbtopts` file to the root of the project with the following contents:

 ```
 -J-Xmx3G